Dokalasoniasuvarna/GAN_Assignment/README.md

-# Generative Adversarial Networks — From Scratch and Real-World Applications
+# Designing and Training Generative Adversarial Networks for Three Real-World Application Areas

 This repository contains a complete GAN coursework implementation, starting with GANs built from scratch on synthetic 2D data and extending them to three real-world applications: **medical imaging, cybersecurity, and creative sketch generation**.